Media Studies A Level

 Media Studies can be taken with any other subject, but students often choose to combine it with English, Film, Art, Photography, Textiles, Sociology, History, Business Studies, Drama and Psychology.

-Applicants should have a minimum of six GCSEs at Grades 9-4, with a Grade 5 in English.
-Students do not need to have completed GCSE Media, however if it has been taken, a minimum of a Grade 5 should have been achieved.
+Applicants require a grade 5 in English Language and should have a minimum of six GCSEs at Grades 9-4, Students do not need to have completed GCSE Media, however if it has been taken, a minimum of a Grade 5 should have been achieved.

 Assessment is through exams (70% of overall grade) and coursework (30% of overall grade).
 The exams are at the end of Year 2, as this is a linear course.